ConnectNowUK/docs/docs/api-philosophy.md

 You can expand multiple objects by including `with` again, like so: `/api/companies?with[]=users&with[]=offices`.

+You can just get the count of a related model by calling `withCount` instead of `with`.
+Note that `withCount` does not support using dot notation for nested objects.

 Note that expandable objects are validated when calling the API, so if you expand with an object that doesn't exist or isn't allowed, you will get a [`422 error`](#response-status-codes).
 Refer to the documentation of each service to see the objects you can expand.